the best museums cusco

 Tour time01 hour

-Among the different museums in Cusco, this was built on what was once the palace of Inca Roca from the fourteenth century, even part of its outer wall boasts the unique 12-angle stone.
+Among the different museums in Cusco, this was built on what was once the palace of Inca Roca from the fourteenth century; even part of its outer wall boasts the unique 12-angle stone.
 After the Inca regent and his descendants and after the Spanish invasion, the building passed to the Spanish hand, being inhabited by numerous influent Iberian, mestizo families, and renowned landowners until the middle of the XX century, when the Archbishop of Cuzco Felipe Hermoza y Sarmiento bought the building to use it as Archbishop’s Palace.
-In 1966, another local Archbishop, Ricardo Durand Flores decided to donate part of the infrastructure for the creation of a religious art museum, where art pieces made in colonial times by locals would be exhibited, with religious thematic.
-Between them, are paintings with the famous “Cusco school” art style.
+In 1966, another local Archbishop, Ricardo Durand Flores, donated part of the infrastructure to create a religious art museum, where local art pieces made in colonial times would be exhibited with spiritual themes.
+Between them are paintings of the famous “Cusco school” art style.

-In this form, the museum has a perimeter wall made of stone, well known because it is where the “Stone of the 12 angles” is found.
-It also has a beautiful and extensive Renaissance patio with tiles on the walls and stone arches.
+In this form, the museum has a perimeter wall made of stone, which is well known because it is where the “Stone of the 12 angles” is found.
+It also has a beautiful, extensive Renaissance patio with ceiling tiles and stone arches.
 In the middle of the courtyard is a stately pool.

-Inside, you will see an incredible collection of colonial religious paintings like the collection of 12 canvas prints of Corpus Christi (an important religious procession developed in the main square of Cusco every second Thursday of June, when Saint sculptures are taken in procession around the Cusco Plaza) brought from Santa Ana church or the collection of 9 canvas prints of Zodiac series made by local painter Diego Quispe Ttito.
+Inside, you will see an incredible collection of colonial religious paintings like the collection of 12 canvas prints of Corpus Christi (an essential religious procession developed in the main square of Cusco every second Thursday of June, when Saint sculptures are taken in procession around the Cusco Plaza) brought from Santa Ana church or the collection of 9 canvas prints of Zodiac series made by local painter Diego Quispe Ttito.
 You can also admire its beautiful carved cedar ceilings, impressive stained-glass windows, and Moorish-style doors.
-It is quite easy to locate within the Cusco tourist map.
-Just by finding the Stone of the 12 angles, you can enjoy a visit to this museum.
+It is pretty easy to locate within the Cusco tourist map.
+You can visit this museum to find the Stone of the 12 Angles.

 6. Coricancha museum